Culinary Arts, Certificate of Technology

 The Culinary Arts program provides basic education and training for cooks and apprentice chefs.
 Sequential courses provide for development of technical food preparation and service skills, understanding of the principles of food and beverage composition, experience in the use and maintenance of professional food service equipment, and basic development of supervisory skills.

 Certificate of Technology

-The culinary arts program is ACF (American Culinary Federation) certified, and is currently the only culinary arts program with this certification at the community college level in the greater Houston area.
+The Culinary Arts program is American Culinary Federation (ACF) certified and is currently the only Culinary Arts program with this certification at the community college level in the greater Houston area.
 The ACF is widely recognized as the most prestigious accreditation in the nation for a culinary education program.
-Upon graduation, students will be certified ACF Culinarians.
+Upon graduation, students will be Certified ACF Culinarians.

 Plan of Study Grid

 |PSTR 1301||Fundamentals of Baking||3|

 |IFWA 2446||Quantity Procedures||4|

 |CHEF 1445||International Cuisine||4|